priyanshuuuuuuuuu/group_CodeBusters/README.md

 <i>Instructions for using map API</i>
 <br>
 Download the file on your laptop or desktop, create a folder template, and add all the HTML in the template folder, except loginpage.html and map.html.
 Place all Python files in a single folder, and to run the webserver, run python app.py on the terminal.
-Download depencies ---> Flasks, Requests, and any other depencies used that are causing errors.
+Download depencies ---> flask, requests, and any other depencies used that are causing errors.
+You can directly use requirements file as we have added it too.<br>
+pip install -r requirements.txt

 <i> Instructions for using NLP classifier</i>